NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 - All information passed from the framework to your POD is in the form of Unix/Linux shell environment variables; see the `reference documentation <ref_envvars.html>`__ for a complete list of the environment variables.

--

-We encourage that your POD produce a log of its progress as it runs: this can be useful in debugging.
-All text your POD writes to stdout or stderr is captured in a log file and made available to the user.
+- We encourage that your POD prints out messages of its progress as it runs.
+This can be useful in debugging.
+All text your POD writes to stdout or stderr (i.e., displayed in a terminal) will be captured by the framework and saved in a log file available to the user via ``index.html``.

+- Properly structure your code/scripts and include *error and exception handling* mechanisms in your code so that simple issues would not completely shut down the POD's operation.
+Here are a few suggestions:

+   1. Separate basic and advanced diagnostics.
+Certain computations (e.g., fitting) may need adjustment or are more likely to fail when model performance out of observed range.
+Organize your POD scripts so that the basic part can produce results even when the advanced part fails.

+   2. If some of the observational data files are missing by accident, the POD should still be able to run analysis and produce figures for model data.

+   3. Say a POD reads in multiple variable files and computes certain statistics for individual variables.
+If some of the files are missing or corrupted, the POD should still produce results for the rest.

-If your POD experiences a fatal or unrecoverable error, it should signal that to the framework in the conventional unix way by exiting with a return code different from zero.
-This error will be presented to the user, who can then look over the log file to determine what went wrong.
+- The framework contains additional exception-handling mechanisms so that if a POD experiences a fatal or unrecoverable error, the rest of the tasks and POD-calls by the framework can continue.
+The error messages will be captured and presented to the user as part of the log file to determine what went wrong.

 POD execution: paths
 ^^^^^^^^^^^^^^^^^^^^

-Recall that installing the code will create a directory titled ``MDTF-diagnostics`` containing the files listed on the github page.
-Below we refer to this MDTF-diagnostics directory as ``$CODE_ROOT``.
-It contains the following subdirectories: diagnostics/ : directories containing source code of individual PODs doc/ : directory containing documentation (a local mirror of the github wiki and documentation site) src/ : source code of the framework itself tests/ : unit tests for the framework
+Recall that installing the code package will create a directory titled ``MDTF-diagnostics`` (likely appended by version info) containing the files listed on the GitHub page.
+As in the Getting Started, we refer to this MDTF-diagnostics directory as ``$CODE_ROOT``.
+It contains the following subdirectories:

+- diagnostics/ : directories containing source code of individual PODs
+- doc/ : directory containing documentation (a local mirror of the GitHub wiki and documentation site)
+- src/ : source code of the framework itself
+- tests/ : unit tests for the framework

-Please refer to the Getting Started document, section 3 for background on the paths.
+Please refer to the Getting Started document, section 3@@@ for background on the paths.

+A reminder on accessing environment variables before we go further: the value of an environment variable, e.g., ``POD_HOME``, can be accessed by using ``$POD_HOME`` in Linux shell and NCL, and ``os.environ["POD_HOME"]`` in Python.

 The most important environment variables set by the framework describe the location of resources your POD needs.
 To achieve the design goal of portability, you should ensure that **no paths are hard-coded in your POD**, for any reason.
-Instead, they should reference one of the following variable names (note ``$POD_HOME`` is used in linux shell and NCL; in Python ``os.environ["POD_HOME"]`` would be used):
+Instead, they should reference one of the following variable names :

-- ``$POD_HOME``: Path to the top-level directory containing your diagnostic’s source code.
-This will be of the form .../MDTF-diagnostics/diagnostics/<your POD's name>.
-This can be used to call sub-scripts from your diagnostic’s driver script.
+- ``$POD_HOME``: Path to the top-level directory containing your POD's source code.
+This will be of the form ``.../MDTF-diagnostics/diagnostics/$POD_NAME``.
+This can be used to call sub-scripts from your POD’s driver script.
 This directory should be treated as read-only.

-- ``$OBS_DATA``: Path to the top-level directory containing any digested observational or reference data you’ve provided as the author of your diagnostic.
+- ``$OBS_DATA``: Path to the top-level directory containing any digested observational or supporting data for your POD.
 Files and sub-directories will be present within this directory with the names and layout in which you supplied them.
-The framework will ensure this is copied to a local filesystem when your diagnostic is run, but this directory should be treated as read-only.
-The path to each model data file is provided in an environment variable you name in that variable’s entry in the varlist section of the settings file.
+This directory should be treated as read-only.
+The path to each model data file is provided in an environment variable you name in that variable’s entry in the ``varlist`` section of the settings file.

 - ``$WK_DIR``: path to your POD’s working directory.
 This is the only location to which your POD should write files.
 Within this, the framework will create sub-directories which should be where your output is written: